Galveston County area assistance programs.

 Gulf Coast Outreach and Assistance Program will assist with transitioning individuals into long term permanent housing.
 The non-profit can provide case management, funds for security deposits, and emergency rental assistance if/when needed.
 Homeless prevention, including energy bill help, is also available.
 4700 Broadway, Galveston Island Community Center, Galveston, Texas 77551, 409-765-6561.

-Galveston County non-profit clothing closets and thrift stores provide free or low cost supplies to the low to moderate income families in Eastern Texas.
+Galveston County free non-profit clothing closets, furniture and thrift stores provide free or low cost supplies to the low to moderate income families in Eastern Texas.
 Some residents may obtain a voucher to pay for clothes or holiday assistance.
 Other Galveston area families may need to pay a minimal cost for school supplies, clothing, or Christmas gifts.
-Read more.
+Read more on free clothes, school supplies and furniture in Galveston County.

 Rent, security deposits, and low income housing - Several churches, social services and government organizations, and charities specialize in offering housing assistance.
 It can range from funds and grants for security deposits, moving expenses, and monthly rent expenses.
 Some organizations run eviction prevention programs too.
 Find a listing of Galveston rental assistance programs.

-Based on donation levels, and the applicants needs, people may be given free Christmas gifts, which can include toys or clothing.
+Based on donation levels, and the applicants needs, people may be given free Christmas gifts, which can include toys, gift cards or clothing.
 There are also hot holiday meals and food baskets passed out, among other resources.
 Click Galveston County free holiday programs.

 Health care and prescriptions in Galveston